Publications

 Teaching.

 Depending on the sessions, I am teaching courses in discrete mathematics, programming, theoretical computer science and bioinformatics.
-Currently I do not teach.
+In the Spring 2016 term, I am teaching MATH 443: Combinatorial Theory.

 Administrative activities.